INSPIRE-MIF/gp-single-access-point/sample-implementation.md

 a2enmod cgi fcgid
 systemctl restart apache2
 ```
-Check whether the Apache server is working by putting its IP address in the web browser.
+Check whether the Apache server is working by entering its IP address in the web browser.
 If everything is ok, the browser should display the Apache default website.

 ### MapServer installation
 Download the file mapserver-7.0.7.zip from GitHub and copy it to location /usr/src/.